Data-Robusta/data-robusta/presentation_notes.md

 slide: best model

 This led us to a pivitol point in our analysis.
-When splitting our model, one for "normal prices" plus or minus 20% of the average price and one to capture severe events, our models were able to reduce the calculated error down to 32 cents.
+When splitting our model, one for "normal prices" plus or minus 20% of the average price and one to capture severe events, our model was able to reduce the calculated error down to 32 cents.

 Going forward, we think it may yield a more accurate model to also include factors that would help predict demand and the cost of purchasing and transporting the coffee to destination.
 Including information such as US weather, crude oil prices, and the exchange rate between the US dollar and the Colombian Peso might account for these missing pieces and result in an even better model.

+(take this out)

 Huila, Antioquia, and Tolima produce about half of Colombia's coffee

+**** finish talking about best model

 *** Possibly another visual showing models.